 Alzheimer’s Linked to Diet and Exercise

-Research from Japan’s Kyushu University Medical School has found that dementia and Alzheimer’s disease are associated with type 2 diabetes.
+Research from Japan’s Kyushu University Medical School found in 2011 that dementia and Alzheimer’s disease are associated with type 2 diabetes.
 Because type 2 diabetes has also been linked to poor nutrition and lack of exercise, dementia and Alzheimer’s can now be linked directly to diet and exercise.

 The researchers, from the Graduate School of Medical Sciences’ Environmental Medicine Department, followed 1,017 adults over the age of 60 years old for fifteen years.
 The elderly adults lived in an adult community and were dementia-free at the beginning of the study.